Pinjarra massacre: Back to Pinjarra Day

 Since 1991, the massacre is annually remembered by the Binjareb people on 28 October; the commemoration is named Back to Pinjarra Day.
 Binjareb Noongar man Theo Kearing and his wife Roseanne Kearing were central figures in starting this memorial, after many years of work, to have the event recognised as a massacre.
 It is performed at a memorial site in Pinjarra.

 Apology

-On 28 October 2025, Western Australian governor Chris Dawson made a formal apology for the massacre at a ceremony in Pinjarra.
+On 28 October 2025, Western Australian governor Chris Dawson formally apologised for the massacre at a ceremony in Pinjarra.